What is Digital Learning?

 - Lead in establishing the XReality Center as a center for innovation and excellence in immersive learning

-Developing Interactive Digital Timelines for Teaching and Research
+Exploring Digital Tools for Remote Teaching and Learning

 Designing and Assessing Student Multimedia Projects

-Schedule a Digital Learning Session / Consultation by Request
+To schedule a Digital Learning Session / Consultation by Request contact Maya Georgieva

 With virtual and augmented reality, we are on the cusp of the next wave of the Digital Revolution.
-Immersive computing will impact multiple areas of culture and society, transforming the way we play, work, communicate and express ourselves.
+Immersive computing will impact multiple areas of culture and society, transforming the way we play, work, communicate, and express ourselves.
 As we reimagine education in the digital age, immersive computing may offer us a unique opportunity to transform learning.
 This session will review recent and upcoming developments in virtual, augmented, and mixed reality as well as a series of projects across the higher education landscape.
 The session will offer opportunities for questions and discussion.
-Following the session, faculty will have the opportunity to visit the XReality Center and try some immersive experiences.
+Following the session, faculty will have the opportunity to visit the XReality Center virtual hub.

 Immersive Storytelling with 360 Video